wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-4-to-5.md

    cd deploy
    ```

-3. Reconcile any committed customizations with the files in the new release.
+3. Reapply any tracked customizations you still need.
+Keep the WBS 5 files as the base rather than restoring the old files wholesale.

+4. Set `METADATA_CALLBACK` in `deploy/.env` to the value you chose during preparation.
+Preserve every other existing value.

-4. Update any user-defined extensions in `deploy/config/extensions` to versions compatible with MediaWiki 1.44.
+5. Update any user-defined extensions in `deploy/config/extensions` to versions compatible with MediaWiki 1.44.

-5. Pull the new images and start Wikibase Suite.
+6. Pull the new images and start Wikibase Suite.

    ```sh
    docker compose pull